End of US highway 209 |

 |

 To the north, US 209 originally ended in Milford.
 But already by 1934 the north end of US 209 had been extended to Kingston.
-At the time, US 9W traffic was directed more through town, via Ulster Avenue, Albany Avenue, and Broadway.
-US 209 went through the Stockade District (the original part of town), then made its way over to Albany, where it ended at Broadway:
+At the time, US 9W traffic was directed through the central part of the city, via Ulster Avenue, Albany Avenue, and Broadway.
+US 209 went through the Stockade District (the original town), then made its way over to Albany, where it ended at Broadway:

 |